ulfalizer/Kconfiglib/README.md

 ## Examples ##

-The [examples/](examples/) directory contains simple example programs that make use of Kconfiglib.
+ * The [examples/](examples/) directory contains simple example scripts.
 See the documentation for how to run them.

+ * [gen-manual-lists.py](http://git.buildroot.net/buildroot/tree/support/scripts/gen-manual-lists.py) from [Buildroot](http://buildroot.uclibc.org/) generates listings for the [appendix of the manual](http://buildroot.uclibc.org/downloads/manual/manual.html#_appendix).
+Due to an oversight, there were no APIs for fetching prompts from symbols and choices when it was written.
+Those have been added.

+ * [genboardscfg.py](http://git.denx.de/?p=u-boot.git;a=blob;f=tools/genboardscfg.py;hb=HEAD) from [Das U-Boot](http://www.denx.de/wiki/U-Boot) generates some sort of legacy boards database by pulling information from a newly added Kconfig-based configuration system (as far as I understand it :).

+ * Originally, Kconfiglib was used in chapter 4 my [master's thesis](http://liu.diva-portal.org/smash/get/diva2:473038/FULLTEXT01.pdf) to automatically generate a "minimal" kernel for a given system.
+Some of the other code in it bothers me a bit now that I have more experience, but that's how it goes with old code.

 ## Test suite ##

 The test suite is run with